 Please Note: If false information has been stated on the application form, this may lead to the withdrawal of a school place.
-Parents/carers are reminded that they have a duty to inform the Local Authority Admissions Team of any change in circumstance during the allocation process that may affect their application, for example, a change of address or if a sibling leaves the associated school.
+Parents/carers are reminded that they have a duty to inform the local authority/admission authority of any change in circumstance during the allocation process that may affect their application, for example, a change of address or if a sibling leaves the associated school.